Yingzhen-ietf/BGP-QUIC/BoQ.md

 ### Channel Coordination

+Each function channnel has its own keepalive messages with its own timers.
+These timers are used to ensure that the session stays alive even if no routing updates are being exchanged.
+Non-routing related function channels, such as BGP FLowSpec, may have longer keepalive timers, for example 120 seconds, as they do not need to exchange routing updates as frequently as other function channels and can run in a relatively lower priority.

 A single QUIC stream provides ordered and reliable delivery, however there is no guarantee of transmission and deliver order across streams.
 Therefore, if specific data from one channel needs to be received before data from other channels, this requirement must be accomplished through BGP.

+As defined in [RFC9000], a QUIC implementation SHOULD provide ways in which an application can indicate the relative priority of streams.

+For a BGP implementation utilizing QUIC as its transport protocol, it MUST support a prioritization mechanism for BGP streams.
+This is essential for ensuring that critical routing information can be transmitted with higher priority compared to non-routing information.

+How to implement the supported priorities using QUIC congestion control at connection level, stream level flow control, and packetization are out of the scope of this document.

 ## Protocol Definitions

 ### BGP QUIC Capability

 A new ”BGP over QUIC” capability in the OPEN message to signal the BGP speaker is a QUIC client, a QUIC server or any (Don’t care).
 To be a client or server, it needs to be explicitly configured for a BGP speaker, otherwise the default value is “any”.

 BoQ capability:
   Code: TBD (to be assigned by IANA)
   Length: 1(octet)